bionetslab/alternet/README.md

 ### Step 1: Create Config File
   The config file saves all paths for the data needed for the transcript and annotation pipeline.
 A template of the config file is saved under /configs.
 With the script `create_config.py`you can create your own config based on the data you want to use.

-  To create the config run:
+  To create the config run in shell:
   ```
   python create_config.py \
     --count_data path-to-gene-counts \